theimowski/SuaveMusicStore/index.md

 - it takes as first argument a form of type `Form<'a>`
 - it takes as second argument a handler of type `'a -> WebPart`
 - if the incoming request contains form fields filled correctly, meaning they can be parsed to corresponding types, and hold all `Prop`s defined in `Form` module, then the `handler` argument is applied with the values of `'a` filled in
-- otherwise the 400 HTTP Status Code "Bad Request" is returned with information about what was mailformed.
+- otherwise the 400 HTTP Status Code "Bad Request" is returned with information about what was malformed.

 There are just 2 more things before we're good to go with creating album functionality.